 This means, if you have a high stack voltage and a low external voltage, the motor will be driven with the low external voltage.
 If you then remove the external connection, it will immediately be driven by the high stack voltage.

-Returns the current consumption of the motor in mA.
+Returns the current consumption of the motor.

 Sets the drive mode.
 Possible modes are: